Steel facts - Do you realy know everything there is to know about metal?

 It improves the hardness, tensile strength and wear resistance of steel.
 Our PREMIUM 1.7225+QT AISI / SAE 4140+QT, a molybdenum-rich steel, is often used in vehicle construction due to its high strength and toughness.

-Technical properties, guide values and areas of application for ABRAMS PREMIUM STEEL
+Technical properties, guide values and applications for ABRAMS PREMIUM STEEL

 APPLICATIONS